Arr0way/arr0way.github.io/_posts/2015-11-1-vi-cheat-sheet.md

         <p><code>/star\.</code></p>
       </td>
       <td>
-            <p>Vi exact search only, will return instances of "star only", not starfleet or star-trek</p>
+            <p>Vim exact search only, will return instances of "star only", not starfleet or star-trek</p>
       </td>
     </tr>
     </tbody>
 </table>
 </div>

-### Vi Search for a range of Strings
+### Vim Search for a range of Strings

 Helpful for finding version numbers in text files.